visualcommunicationdesign/visualcommunicationdesign.github.io/graduationLab.md

+# Graduation projects

-# We have a number of graduation projects, which will be taken off line when we found a student who'll work on this.
+We have a number of graduation projects, which will be taken off line when we found a student who'll work on this.

 ## Project 1